Tuffset Bridge

 For other common questions about shipping, please see the below FAQ section.

-Raw Brass saddles are $10/£/€ extra.
+- Raw Brass saddles are $10/£/€ extra.

+In all cases, customers are responsible for their own local tariffs and duties.
 For other common questions about prices and taxes, please see the below FAQ section.

 At this time, we are not offering brass saddles as a standalone purchase.
 There are a few reasons for this: